 - local, county and state government agencies

-- community and non-profit groups focussing on parks, conservation and restoration issues
+- community and non-profit groups focusing on parks, conservation and restoration issues

 The education specialist organizes a wide range of outreach activities carried out by the noxious weed program staff to achieve the goals of our communications plan.
 The education and outreach tools we use include: informational handouts and brochures, formal presentations, technical training classes, media alerts and press releases, staffing booths at community and regional events, helping with community restoration events, and, of course, our website.